-These are two massive stone statues that are the only remaining pieces to what was, the Temple of King Amenhotep III.
-All you need is a quick stop, have a walk around the massive statues and take a couple of photos.
+These are two massive stone statues that are the only remaining pieces of what was, the Temple of King Amenhotep III.
+All you need is a quick stop, have a walk around the massive statues, and take a couple of photos.
 They’re really worth stopping at.

 Visiting is free but if you want to take photos with a tripod – you are going to have to pay.

 Valley of the Queens

 In ancient times, it was known as Ta-Set-Neferu, meaning ‘the place of beauty’.
 I decided to visit because not as many people go, Valley of the Kings is more popular.